dword-design/nuxt-mail/README.md

 </script>
 ```

 Note that you do not have to pass the first config parameter anymore but you can pass the message directly.
-Still, you can pass it and recycle the config if you want 🛠:
+Still, you can use configs on the server if you want:

 ```js
 <template>